Golden Sweet Onion Cornbread

 - 1 can (4 ounces) chopped green chiles

 - 1/2 cup butter, softened

 - In a 10-in. cast-iron skillet, melt 2 tablespoons butter; tilt to coat bottom and sides.
 Add the onion, jalapeno and 1/4 teaspoon chili powder; cook over medium-low heat until onion is lightly browned and tender.
 Stir in 1 tablespoon brown sugar until dissolved; set aside.

 - In a large bowl, combine the flour, cornmeal, sugar, baking powder, salt, baking soda, and remaining chili powder and brown sugar.
 In a small bowl, whisk the buttermilk, eggs and melted butter.
 Stir into dry ingredients just until moistened.
-Fold in cheese and chilies.
+Fold in cheese and chiles.

 - Pour over onion mixture in skillet.
 Bake at 425° for 20-25 minutes or until golden brown.
-Meanwhile, in a small saucepan, cook cranberry sauce and lime peel over low heat until heated through.
+Meanwhile, in a small saucepan, cook cranberry sauce and lime zest over low heat until heated through.
 Cool completely.